kimmu9512/ProReplay/README.md

    - Navigate to the [Firebase Console](https://console.firebase.google.com/) and establish a new project.
    - Retrieve your Firebase configuration details(API key, Auth domain, etc.) and store them in a `.env` file within the project root.
-   - Download the Firebase Admin SDK's service account key and store it in the project root.

 3. Navigate to the project directory and execute:
    ```bash